 You are not required to have a lawyer, and you can represent yourself at Court.

-However, the decisions made in a family law matter can have a wide reaching effect on your life.
+However, the decisions made in a family law matter can have a wide-reaching effect on your life.
 Skilled legal advice and representation can have a profound effect on you, your case and your family.

 Going to court is an expensive exercise, both emotionally and financially draining.
 However, at Sarah Bevan Family Lawyers we understand the financial and emotional toll court has on clients.
 That is why we focus our attention on resolving your matter outside of court for example attending mediation.

 Resolving your matter outside of court will save you countless dollars (and likely a few therapy sessions) and it means you and your former partner can reach a decision together, rather than have a judge make the decisions for you.
-If you would like to talk about about mediation, or indeed want to attend mediation, please contact Sarah Bevan and Aboova Sundar who are both nationally accredited mediators and can give you a mediator’s insight on how best to resolve your matter.
+If you would like to talk about mediation, or indeed want to attend mediation, please contact Sarah Bevan and Aboorva Sundar who are both nationally accredited mediators and can give you a mediator’s insight on how best to resolve your matter.

-If court is your only option and you are struggling financially, then you can look legal aid, litigation funding or enter into a payment plan.
+If court is your only option and you are struggling financially, then you can look for legal aid, litigation funding or enter into a payment plan.
 These are all things that we can offer at Sarah Bevan Family Lawyers and are happy to discuss with you.